 Set Up a Filing System

-Or simply organize.
+Or simply organize with a better filing system.
 There’s no real right or wrong way to do it.
-Just pick a system that works for you and those you work with, and stick to it religiously.
+Just pick a filing system that works for you and those you work with, and stick to it religiously.
 Nobody likes having to search for misfiled invoices or receipts, so the better you stick to the system, the easier it will be on everyone.

 File Receipts and Invoices As Soon as Possible

 There’s never any shortage of work to do in a small business.
 As tough as it may seem, getting into the habit of filing receipts and invoices immediately will make a huge improvement in your overall organization.
-If you’re in and out of the office too much for immediate filing an option, at least go through all of your receipts once every day or every other day to make sure everything finds the right place.
+Just remember, bookkeeping is important too.
+If you’re in and out of the office too much for immediate filing an option, at least go through and organize all of your receipts once every day or every other day to make sure everything finds the right place.

 Note Exactly What Each Receipt is for